ControlledChaos/dashboard-summary/README.md

 ![WordPress tested on version 5.6](https://img.shields.io/badge/WordPress-5.6-0073aa.svg?style=flat-square)

 Improves the At a Glance dashboard widget and offers a replacement widget with more detailed website information.
 The content of the Dashboard Summary widget is extensible and can be displayed outside the widget with very little code.

+## License & Warranty

+Dashboard Summary is free software.
+It can be redistributed and/or modified ad libidum.

+Dashboard Summary is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.